IMIO/Products.MeetingNamur/src/Products/MeetingNamur/README.txt

 1. Overview
 ===========
-MeetingCommunes is a specific profile for the package Products.PloneMeeting
+MeetingNamur is a specific profile for the package Products.PloneMeeting

-It configures PloneMeeting to be useable for college and council of belgian cities
+It configures PloneMeeting to be useable for college and council of namen cities

 2. Project resources
 ====================